 A neighbor asked me to volunteer for a committee.
 Do I want to?
 Not really.
 But I did because I need a neighbor on my team since I’m new to the ‘hood.

 Everything we commit to may interfere with our important relationships.
 But in my case, I believe growing my social network is important to my future happiness.
-If I miss lunch or cocktail hour with my husband now and again, I think he’ll understand.
+If I miss lunch or cocktail hour with my current partner now and again, I think he’ll understand.

 For your closest team members – friends and family – little things mean so much.
 If a girlfriend is stuck at home after knee surgery, it only takes five minutes to stop by with flowers and a hug.